Best Performance Winter Tires (2026): Top 7 Picks for Ice, Snow, Wet Roads, and Quiet Comfort

 - Buying the wrong size or mismatching load and speed ratings.

 - Underinflation in cold weather.
-Tire pressure drops as temperatures fall.
+Tire pressure can drop as temperatures fall, so check pressure when tires are cold.

 - Waiting too long to install.
 Winter tires work best once temperatures consistently drop below roughly 45°F (7°C).

 - Expecting identical performance on wet pavement.
-Many winter tires can vary significantly between ice-first and wet-first designs.
+Winter tires vary significantly between ice-first and wet-first designs.

 - Ignoring tread wear.
 Worn winter tires lose biting edges and water-shedding ability.